143KRISHU/python-project/README.md

 # All python project repository
-# use this push command  : "git push pyorigin main"
+# use this push command  : "git push origin main"
-# origin name : pyorigin
+# origin name : origin